justlilith/PortSignals/README.md

-# Lotuel
+# Port Signals

 ## Collaborative creativity for our greater good.

-Ars viv et Auxilia ars.
+Ars viv ars ad viv et aux.

-(The art of living and the art of help.)
+(The art of living is the art of living and helping.)

 # FAQ

 ## What is this?

-Lotuel is a nonprofit foundation created for the express purpose of developing works that help people on some way.
+Port Signals is an expressly nonprofit foundation-type LLC (?), a collective of artists, created for the express purpose of developing works that help people.

 ## What is this repo?

-Lotuel's organizational materials, in plain-text.
+Port Signal's organizational materials, in plain-text.

-## Ah.
-What's it for?

-This serves as a way to keep ourselves consistent and accountable and always forward-thinking.